joeroe/risotto/README.md

 For light mode palettes, the sequence of 00–07 should be reversed (light to dark, not dark to light).
 Note that not all colours are currently used in the theme.

+## Favicon

+risotto will automatically use favicons placed in the `static/` directory.
+The following files will be detected and included in your site's `<head>` section:

+* `favicon.ico`
+* `favicon-16x16.png`
+* `favicon-32x32.png`
+* `apple-touch-icon.png`
+* `site.webmanifest`

+You can generate these from an image or emoji using [favicon.io](https://favicon.io/) or a similar service.
+They must be placed directly under your site's `static/` directory, i.e. not in in a subdirectory or `themes/risotto/static/`.

+## Acknowledgements

+The 'cooked rice' emoji used as a favicon for the example site was created by the [Twemoji project](https://twemoji.twitter.com/) and is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).